 - Repeated breaches of confidentiality on Bob’s part, resulting in the bishop of Virginia taking action on one occasion.

-- A ongoing Title IV disciplinary case against Bishop Shannon Johnston for condoning and supporting Bob’s actions.
+- A Title IV disciplinary case against Bishop Shannon Johnston for condoning and supporting Bob’s actions.
 During the case, other allegations emerged involving the bishop, including that he covered up sexual harassment of a female church worker.

 - The observation, by Mom’s attorney, that Jeff Chiow is “coming at you with a personal vendetta.”

 In addition, Bob’s actions have been harmful to my entire family, but particularly my mother, who is in the final stages of emphysema.
 Her distress is palpable, and no one should have to deal with behavior like Bob’s in the final weeks of their life.